V103 - Today's R&B and Throwbacks

 Contests

-Win a Free Trip to the iHeart80s Party!
+Win a VIP Trip to Our 2017 iHeartRadio Music Awards!

-Enter to win tickets to see Bruno Mars: 24K Magic World Tour
+Enter for a chance to win tickets to see Lauryn Hill

+Listen to Win a VIP Trip to Our 2017 iHeartRadio Music Awards!

 Enter for a chance to win Free Movie Tickets from Atom Tickets!

-Note: UPDATE: Journalist Apologizes For Saying 'Hidden Fences' To Pharrell At...